 - Repetition number – 2 or 3 bits as defined in clause 8.0 of [3].
 The 3-bit field applies when ce-pdsch-puschEnhancement-config is configured by higher layers, otherwise the 2-bit field applies.

 - HARQ process number – 3 bits.
-The field is not present if multi-TB-UL-config is enabled and the DCI is mapped onto the UE-specific search space given by C-RNTI as defined in [3].
+The field is not present if ce-PUSCH-MultiTB-Configis enabled and the DCI is mapped onto the UE-specific search space given by C-RNTI as defined in [3].

 - New data indicator – 1 bit.
-The field is not present if multi-TB-UL-config is enabled and the DCI is mapped onto the UE-specific search space given by C-RNTI as defined in [3].
+The field is not present if ce-PUSCH-MultiTB-Configis enabled and the DCI is mapped onto the UE-specific search space given by C-RNTI as defined in [3].

 - Redundancy version – 2 bits.
-The field is not present if multi-TB-UL-config is enabled and the DCI is mapped onto the UE-specific search space given by C-RNTI as defined in [3].
+The field is not present if ce-PUSCH-MultiTB-Configis enabled and the DCI is mapped onto the UE-specific search space given by C-RNTI as defined in [3].

 - TPC command for scheduled PUSCH – 2 bits as defined in clause 5.1.1.1 of [3]